Tooz District

 Tooz District (قضاء الطوز) is a district in the north-eastern part of Saladin Governorate, Iraq.
-Its main settlement is the city of Tuz Khurmatu.
-Other towns include Sulaiman Bek, Yankjah, and Amirli.
-Its population is predominantly Turkmen.
+Its towns include Sulaiman Bek, Yankjah, and Amirli.
+Its population is predominantly Turkmen followed by Arabs and Kurds.
 The district's name is in the Turkmen dialect, meaning 'salt.'
+The Al-Bayati tribe are one of the largest in the district.

+There are areas that officially, according to the Federal government of Iraq, belong to Tooz District; but that they have been de facto under the jurisdiction and control of Sulaymaniyah Governorate (Kurdistan Region).
+These areas constitute Nawjul Subdistrict.
+Under jurisdiction of Sulaymaniyah Governorate (Kurdistan Region), this subdistrict has been incorporated to Kifri District (itself a disputed district, divided in two between Sulaymaniyah and Diyala).